SayedTabish72/Real-Time-Chat-Application/README.md

 After download or clone run npm install to install all the dependancies.
 And http://localhost:3000/
-🙏 If you find this repo helpful then don't forget to give a start ❇️ to this repository. :)
+🙏 If you find this repo helpful then don't forget to give a start ❇️ to this repository.:)